-There are 2 different approaches in treating one’s skin with the Fraxel™ laser:
+There are 2 different approaches of skin treatments with the Fraxel™ laser:

-the stronger, slightly more aggressive approach (performed by one of NoviSkin’s medical aesthetic physicians) means longer downtime/recovery time (5 to 7 days), however, fewer treatments are needed (generally 4 to 6).
+The stronger, slightly more aggressive approach (performed by one of NoviSkin’s medical aesthetic physicians) means longer downtime/recovery time (5 to 7 days), however, fewer skin treatments are needed (generally 4 to 6).
 We refer to this treatment as Fraxel™ 8+ (for texture, rejuvenation, pore size, scarring and pigmentation).

 Given that Fraxel™ laser treatments can treat many indications, please discuss alternative options specific to your aesthetic needs with your physician.
-Some alternative treatments can include:
+Some alternative skin rejuvenation treatments or skin resurfacing treatments can include:

 - Surgical procedures such as Dermabrasion